(Updated Oct. 8, 2019 with information on model training.)

 The new law requires employers to provide two hours of training to all existing employees in supervisory roles by Oct.
 1, 2020, with supervisors hired on or before Oct.
 1, 2019 required to be receive training and educational materials within six months of starting employment.
 However, if employers provided appropriate training to these employees after Oct.
 1, 2018, they are considered to have met the requirement.

 Employers with three or more employees also must provide two hours of training to all non-supervisory employees hired after Oct.
 1, 2019.

 Any employers required to provide training, either to supervisors or to non-supervisory employees, must provide supplemental training not less than every 10 years.
 The training can be provided in person or online, but if it is online, employees must be provided opportunities to ask questions and receive answers in a reasonable amount of time.

 The CHRO is required to develop and include on the CHRO’s website a link concerning the illegality of sexual harassment.
-The CHRO also is required to develop and make available an online training and education video or other interactive method of training to employees in Connecticut.
-Deadlines (and subsequent fines for noncompliance) for employers to provide training are contingent upon the CHRO doing this.
+The CHRO developed and made available Oct.
+1, 2019, a model training to employees in Connecticut.

 As with the notification requirements, employers who fail to meet training and education requirements are subject to fines of up to $1,000.